WebCLAP/wclap-host-js/README.md

 It also provides a JavaScript library (ES6 module: `wclap-js/wclap.mjs`) which can load any WASM hosts written using the above C++ library, and handles the corresponding `WebAssembly` instances.

-The exported (async) functions are:
+All functions are asynchronous aside from `host.getWorkerData()` and the two `.initObj()` methods.
+The top-level exported functions are:

 * `getHost()` / `getWclap()` - takes a URL and returns an "initialisation object" (including a compiled WebAssembly module) for the host or a WCLAP module
 * `startHost(initObj, ?hostImports, ?createWorker)` - takes the initialisation object and (if supported) a function to create new `Worker`s, and returns a Host.